 5. Hospitalization in the hospital.

-Treatment of burn wounds with chemical burns.
+Treatment of burn wounds for chemical burns.

 Treatment of burn wounds with sunburn.

-How to treat burns in a hospital.
+How to treat burns in the hospital.

 Treatment of burn wounds and care for the burn surface.